 2008: Outfielder Brian Horwitz appeared in his first major league baseball game as a member of the San Francisco Giants.

-2008: “A Class For All Traditions,” published today described the status of The Chicago Jewish Day School on its fifth anniversary.
+2008: In “A Class For All Traditions,” published today the Chicago Tribune reports on The Chicago Jewish Day School on its fifth anniversary.

 2009(7th of Sivan, 5769: Second Day Shavuot – Yizkor